 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

-Pets can bring a lot of happiness into people’s lives, but like their owners, they are also expensive thanks to costs associated with food, boarding, or medical expenses and pet health.
-One way to make unpredictable medical expenses more predictable is to buy pet insurance from an insurance company that specializes in this area.
+Pets can bring a lot of happiness into people’s lives, but they are also expensive thanks to costs associated with food, boarding, and medical expenses.

 On this page:

 - How AARP Can Help Make Pet Insurance More Affordable

 How AARP Can Help Make Pet Insurance More Affordable

 Petplan is accepted by every vet in the United States and Canada and the pet insurance from this pet insurance provider offers the following:

 - Diagnostic tests, including X-ray, MRI, CT scan and ultrasound

 - Non-routine dental treatments, including periodontal disease alternative and holistic therapies

 - Non-routine veterinary examination, office visit fees, and prescription medications